 If surgery is needed, your surgeon will discuss options with you.
 Some of the common types of prolapse and their surgical treatments include:

 - Urethral bulking agent, an injection into the muscular wall of the urethra

 - Slings: mid-urethral sling (the "gold standard" surgical treatment), which places a thin strip of permanent mesh under the urethra, or autologous fascia sling, which uses your own tissue

 - Retropubic suspension, a procedure where the surgeon places stitches to help lift the vaginal wall and urethra

 Support Research on Pelvic Floor Disorders

-Make a financial gift to the Women's Pelvic Medicine Center.
+Make a financial gift to the Urogynecology and Reconstructive Pelvic Medicine Center.